-NAME, ADDRESS, AGE AND (YEAR FIRST ELECTED) INDEPENDENT DIRECTORS (continued) PRINCIPAL OCCUPATION(S), DURING PAST FIVE YEARS AND OTHER INFORMATION PORTFOLIOS IN AB FUND COMPLEX OVERSEEN BY DIRECTOR OTHER PUBLIC COMPANY DIRECTORSHIPS CURRENTLY HELD BY DIRECTOR Earl D. Weiner,## 81 (2007) Senior Counsel since 2017, Of Counsel from 2007 to 2016, and Partner prior to then, of the law firm Sullivan & Cromwell LLP.
+NAME, ADDRESS, AGE, (YEAR FIRST ELECTED) PRINCIPAL OCCUPATION(S) DURING PAST FIVE YEARS AND OTHER INFORMATION PORTFOLIOS IN AB FUND COMPLEX OVERSEEN BY DIRECTOR OTHER PUBLIC COMPANY DIRECTORSHIPS CURRENTLY HELD BY DIRECTOR DISINTERESTED DIRECTO (continued) ORS Garry L. Moody, ## 68 (2008) Private Investor since prior to 2016.
+Formerly, Partner, Deloitte & Touche LLP (1995-2008) where he held a number of senior positions, including Vice Chairman, and U.S. and Global Investment Management Practice Managing Partner; President, Fidelity Accounting and Custody Services Company (1993-1995) where he was responsible for accounting, pricing, custody and reporting for the Fidelity Mutual funds; and Partner, Ernst & Young LLP (1975-1993), where he served as the National Director of Mutual Fund Tax Services and Managing Partner of its Chicago Office Tax department.
+He is a member of the Trustee Advisory Board of BoardIQ, a biweekly publication focused on issues and news affecting directors of mutual funds.
+He is also a member of the Investment Company Institute's Board of Governors and the Independent Directors Council's Governing Council.
+He has served as a director or trustee, and as Chairman of the Audit Committees of the AB Funds since 2008.
+74 None Earl D. Weiner, ## 81 (2007) Senior Counsel since 2017, Of Counsel from 2007 to 2016, and Partner prior to then, of the law firm Sullivan & Cromwell LLP.
 He is a former member of the ABA Federal Regulation of Securities Committee Task Force to draft editions of the Fund Director's Guidebook.
 He also serves as a director or trustee of various non-profit organizations and has served as Chairman or Vice Chairman of a number of them.
 He has served as a director or trustee of the AB Funds since 2007 and served as Chairman of the Governance and Nominating Committees of the AB Funds from 2007 until August 2014.
 74 None

-^{} The address for each of the Fund's disinterested Directors is c/o AllianceBernstein L.P., Attention: Legal and Compliance Department-Mutual Fund Legal, 1345 Avenue of the Americas, New York, NY 10105.
+\ The address for each of the Fund's disinterested Directors is c/o AllianceBernstein L.P., Attention: Legal & Compliance Department-Mutual Fund Legal, 1345 Avenue of the Americas, New York, NY 10105

-^{} There is no stated term of office for the Fund's Directors.
+\\ There is no stated term of office for the Fund's Directors.

-^{} The information above includes each Director's principal occupation during the last five years and other information relating to the experience, attributes and skills relevant to each Director's qualifications to serve as a Director, which led to the conclusion that each Director should serve as a Director for the Fund.
+\\\ The information above includes each Director's principal occupation during the last five years and other information relating to the experience, attributes, and skills relevant to each Director's qualifications to serve as a Director, which led to the conclusion that each Director should serve as a Director for the Fund.

-[#] Mr. Keith is an "interested person" of the Fund, as defined in the 1940 Act, due to his position as a Senior Vice President of the Adviser.
+Mr. Keith is an "interested person" of the Fund, as defined in the 1940 Act, due to this position as a Senior Vice President of the Adviser.
 He is expected to retire as President, Chief Executive Officer and a Director of the Fund as of March 31, 2021 and from the Adviser effective June 30, 2021.
 Mr. Onur Erzan, Senior Vice President and Head of the Global Client Group of the Adviser, has been elected President, Chief Executive Officer and a Director of the Fund, effective April 1, 2021.

-^{##} Member of the Audit Committee, the Governance and Nominating Committee, and the Independent Directors Committee.
+Member of the Audit Committee, the Governance and Nominating Committee, and the Independent Directors Committee.